Scottish National Entitlement Card: Local concessionary travel

-Young Scot NEC
+Young Scot National Entitlement Card

-Young Scot is the national youth information and citizenship charity, supported by the Scottish Government, for 11-25 year olds in Scotland.
-All young people of this age in Scotland are eligible to receive a Young Scot National Entitlement Card.
+Young Scot is the national youth information and citizenship charity for 11 to 25 year olds in Scotland.
+All young people of this age who live in Scotland are eligible to receive a free Young Scot National Entitlement Card (Young Scot NEC).

 The Young Scot NEC is issued under the Proof of Age Standards Scheme and can therefore be used by a young person to access to age-restricted goods and services.
-In addition to the travel concessions for Young People when they are eligible, the card also entitles the holder to a number of services and discounts that Young Scot provide.
+In addition to the travel concessions for Young People when they are eligible, the card also entitles the holder to a number of services and discounts provided by the European Youth Card Association.

+Young people who living in Scotland and are under 22 years old are eligible for free nationwide bus travel.
+Young people need a Scottish National Entitlement Card or Young Scot National Entitlement Card to travel.

 Other local NEC uses

 The NEC has been used for a number of different additional purposes since its introduction.
 Common uses include access to cashless catering in schools, a means of providing library or leisure membership, or discounted admissions on the basis of age or disability.
 In other local authority areas, the card may only be used for the national purposes outlined above.
 Local authorities will normally issue the NEC when a valid application for a service using the NEC is received.

+Scottish National Entitlement Cards issued for the purpose of concessionary travel (including 60+, disabled or under 22s NECs) can also be used as identification in UK General Elections.